 Car driver participants were recruited from the "outer" suburbs (i.e. outside the I-494/I-694 loop around the Minneapolis/St. Paul metropolitan area) and rural areas around the test intersection to test participants who were experienced with rural roadways and intersections.
-These participants were contacted through a local recruiting agency and were screened prior to scheduling to verify that they possessed a driver's license for at least a year, had no more than 3 speeding violations within the past 3 years, had no DUI or reckless driving citations, and to verify they did not participate in past CICAS efforts1.
+These participants were contacted through a local recruiting agency and were screened prior to scheduling to verify that they possessed a driver's license for at least a year, had no more than 3 speeding violations within the past 3 years, had no DUI or reckless driving citations, and to verify they did not participate in past CICAS efforts (Participants in past CICAS evaluations were ineligible to participate because previous experience with the CICAS-SSA signs may have biased driver performance and subjective responses).
 Screening based on these criteria ensured participation by those drivers who were deemed to be similar to the general driving population.
 To examine the influence of age on driver performance and usability, 48 drivers were recruited across three age groups.
 Each age group was approximately balanced for sex (see Table 1).
 Participants were compensated \$250 cash for their participation at the completion of the study

-Table 1.
-Age and sex of participants for the car driving sample.
+and sex of participants for the car uriving sample.

 Age Group Young Middle Older All Ages

 Recruited Range 19 - 25 35 - 50 60 - 72

 Mean Years 23.3 43.8 68.8

 SD Years 1.6 4.4 3.9

 Females 9 8 8 25

 Males 9 7 7 23

 Both Genders 18 15 15 48